ecsuvd/ecsuvd.github.io/_posts/2017-04-18-HR_analysis.markdown

 Not much I could really tell about the graph above.
 It seemed turnovers did not strongly depend on their departments.

-I beleive this group of people deserved higher salary or a better condition.
+I believe this group of people deserved higher salary or better working conditions.
-They could have got a better offer from somehwere else.
+They could have got a better offer from somewhere else.

 # Conclusions
 There are three main groups of employees who quit: burnt-outs, wrong-fits (unmotivated), and possibly underpaid high-performers.
-The first group can be quickly noted by having very low satisfaction factor and many hours of working with high duties.
+The first group can be quickly noted by having very low satisfaction factor and many hours of working with many projects.
 The second group gets somewhat around 0.5 by employer's evaluation, has less than 3 projects, and has low-medium satisfaction.
 The third group employees are high performers who worked around 4-5 years and have satisfaction level between 0.7 and 0.95.